universal-automata/liblevenshtein-coffeescript/README.md

 liblevenshtein@2.0.1 node_modules/liblevenshtein
 ```

-Then, you may `require` it do do whatever you need:
+Then, you may `require` it to do whatever you need:

 ```javascript
 var levenshtein = require('liblevenshtein');